 The existing site FSR of 2.5:1, applies to most properties along Great North Road, and assumes development can be built boundary to boundary, reflective of a main retail street in a town centre.

-The retention of heritage building on the site, combined with the recommended built form up to 9 storeys achieves an FSR of approximately 1.73:1.
-Whilst, this FSR is lower than the current FSR, this outcome is expected given the constraints associated with low the scale heritage buildings on the site and limits on development before the overshadowing Fred Kelly Place.
+The retention of heritage building on the site, combined with the concept considered by the LPP for built forms of up to 9 storeys, achieves an FSR of approximately 1.73:1.
+Whilst, this built form tested FSR is lower than the current permissible FSR of 2.5:1, this outcome is expected given the constraints associated with low the scale heritage buildings on the site and limits on development before the overshadowing Fred Kelly Place.